PAUSE Program: New Call for Applications

 |

 If your institution would like to volunteer to host a scientist in danger but you are not in direct contact with a researcher, we can put you in touch with one of the researchers who has applied directly to the program.
-Their profiles can be viewed ontheapplicationplatformoron our website.
-If you are interested in one of the profiles or would like to join the volunteer institutions, please contact the PAUSE team directly atadressepause@college-de-france.fr
+Their profiles are available ontheapplicationplatformoron our website.
+If you are interested in any of the profiles or would like to join the list of volunteer institutions, please contact the PAUSE team directly atadressepause@college-de-france.fr

 |